 Eight months in.
 Wow I can’t actually believe that we are eight months into the year or that we have actually stuck with the running for eight solid months now!
 August has been jam packed with summer holiday fun.
-We went been down South and then all the way up North to Scotland, not quite Lands End to John O’Groats but it certainly felt like it.
+We went down South and then all the way up North to Scotland, not quite Lands End to John O’Groats but it certainly felt like it.

-It terms of running, August has been another low month, quite frankly this is now becoming the norm.
+It terms of running, August, like July, has been another low month, quite frankly this is now becoming the norm.
 The year started off so well with a number of 100 mile months but then we just slowed down and haven’t really gained momentum again.
 I’m not sure of it was the world reopening, a lack of motivation of just simply the fact that we got a bit lazy but if we intend to complete this challenge by December 31st 2021 we need to up our game and run a minimum of 70 miles every month the next four months.
 Which considering we ran 59 miles in August is going to be a challenge in itself.

 That being said I am a firm believer in the saying “No run is a bad run” and do think that both my mum and I need to congratulate ourselves on the fact that we have now crossed the 600 miles mark.
 According to the virtual map this now puts us in Scotland and well on our way to the finish line.
 Only another 284 (ish) miles to go!